prince-dsd/personal-website/src/content/home/projects/personal-website/index.md

 My personal site was built using the modern React SSR framework, Gatsby.js.

-I took advantage of GraphQL and the many Gatsby plugins to thoroughly optimize the site and implemented a dark mode which involves detecting user theme preferences and updating the CSS before first load.
+Utilised GraphQL API and several Garsby plugins to optimize the site and equipped it with a dark mode which detects the user's theme preference.